How does a small business apply for an EFG-Backed facility?

 It’s simple to apply and should take no longer than a standard loan application.
 Any small business interested in the EFG scheme should, in the first instance, approach one of the 40+ EFG accredited lenders with their borrowing proposal.

 If the EFG accredited lender can offer finance on normal commercial terms without the need to make use of the EFG scheme, they will do so.
-Where the small business has a sound borrowing proposal but inadequate security, the lender will consider the business for support via the EFG scheme.
+Where the small business has a sound borrowing proposal but insufficient security, the lender will consider the business for support via the EFG scheme.

 Decision-making on whether a business is eligible for the EFG scheme is fully delegated to the 40+ accredited EFG accredited lenders.